 What is the Ignition Interlock Device and will I have to have this device installed on my vehicle?

-In 2014, Emma’s Law was signed by Governor Haley and was effective October 1, 2014.
-This law, among other changes, enhanced the Ignition Interlock Device (IID) program, including those convicted of DUI first offense with a Breath Alcohol Content (BAC) of .15 or greater had to have this device installed on their vehicle and complete the IID program.
+This device is installed in your vehicle and requires a breath sample to operate.
+In 2014, Emma’s Law was adopted.
+This law, among other changes, enhanced the Ignition Interlock Device (IID) program, requiring those convicted of DUI or DUAC first offense with a breath alcohol content (BAC) of .15 or greater had to have this device installed on their vehicle and complete the IID program.
+If convicted of a DUI or DUAC second or subsequent offense, the IID is required regardless of the BAC.
 The IID program is administered by the South Carolina Department of Probation, Parole and Pardon Service (SCDPPPS).